 The site, currently home to the Jeld-Wen Windows and Doors facility, is zoned for heavy and light industrial uses, but the developer had asked the commission to rezone the area to highway commercial and high density residential.

-“We’ve been extremely excited and worked on this really hard for the past couple of years,” Asset Plus Corporation senior vice president Mark Lindley told the commission.
+“We’ve been extremely excited and worked on this really hard for the past couple of years,” McGrath Real Estate Partners senior vice president Mark Lindley told the commission.
 “We’ve been on three or four different parcels of land trying to make something work and found this site.”

-Houston-based developer Asset Plus is planning to build two five-story residential buildings that will have a combined 854 bedrooms in 238 apartment units.
+Houston-based developer McGrath Real Estate is planning to build two five-story residential buildings that will have a combined 854 bedrooms in 238 apartment units.
 The two buildings, which will be connected by a pedestrian bridge, will be several hundred feet from Butler.

 A “main street” that will separate the two residential buildings will also effectively act as a continuation of Kensington Drive.